nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 - Most images only contain 1 or 2 potholes
 - Most images are of pavement streets with very few showing dirt road
 - Very few images of long roads with multiple potholes
-- NO _ariel_ images of roads with potholes
+- NO _aerial_ images of roads with potholes

 The validation image are mostly homogenous, and I think this confirms that the 'real world' use-case (overhead video) simply doesn't match well to the training data (ground-level potholes).

-To confirm I fed the 20-epoch model some ground-level pothole images and compared to ariel images.
+To confirm I fed the 20-epoch model some ground-level pothole images and compared to aerial images.
 The results weren't definitive but I think there's a pattern here...

 <img src="../assets/2025-10-24-training_a_yolo_model/streetlevel_2_20e.png" width=47%>